Asymptotic computational complexity

-In computational complexity theory, asymptotic computational complexity is the usage of asymptotic analysis for the estimation of computational complexity of algorithms and computational problems, commonly associated with the usage of the big O notation.
+In computational complexity theory, asymptotic computational complexity is the use of asymptotic analysis for the estimation of computational complexity of algorithms and computational problems, commonly associated with the use of the big O notation.

 Scope

-With respect to computational resources, asymptotic time complexity and asymptotic space complexity are commonly estimated.
+With respect to computational resources, asymptotic time complexity and asymptotic space complexity of computational algorithms and programs are commonly estimated.
 Other asymptotically estimated behavior include circuit complexity and various measures of parallel computation, such as the number of (parallel) processors.

 Since the ground-breaking 1965 paper by Juris Hartmanis and Richard E. Stearns and the 1979 book by Michael Garey and David S. Johnson on NP-completeness, the term "computational complexity" (of algorithms) has become commonly referred to as asymptotic computational complexity.